|Martin Yate CPC

 Your e-mail address is the caller ID that tells the reader who is trying to get through; it defines the way you are seen by others, and it’s the most enduring symbol of your professional identity, your brand.
 Names like [email protected] or [email protected] may have been funny once, but you cannot hope to be taken seriously if you don’t take yourself seriously.

-Create an e-mail address that captures the essence of your professional brand, such as [email protected] or [email protected] Names that speak directly to your job are often already taken, and your e-mail provider will encourage you to accept variations like [email protected] Before accepting one of these, try variations that are relevant to your professional world: adding your area [email protected] or zip [email protected] your [email protected]
+Create an e-mail address that captures the essence of your professional brand, such as [email protected] or [email protected] Names that speak directly to your job are often already taken, and your e-mail provider will encourage you to accept variations like [email protected] Before accepting one of these, try variations that are relevant to your professional world: adding your area code—[email protected]—your or zip code—[email protected]—or your town—[email protected]

 Subject Lines Define Your Professional Competency